Roopaish/Godot-Game-Development/README.md

 Collision:
 Now to add collision for walls made by this process.
 Click on Collision and start selecting all walls used in the bitmask using square or poligon icons.

+Occlusion:
+It defines what part should not let the light pass through it.Making it work is same as making Collision.

 > Light2D

+It needs a lightmap texture, a picture with a beam of light.
+Light is blocked by occlusion(just like layers in collision).
+Change the offset of the texture to change the point.
+To apply shadow, you have to Enable it in inspector.

+> CanvasModulate

+It makes the whole scene's color as defined, only Light2D can avoid the effect.
+Can be used to make dark night environment.